JSorngard/const-primes/README.md

 assert_eq!(PRIMES_GEQ, Ok([5_000_000_039, 5_000_000_059, 5_000_000_063]));
 ```
 Functions in the crate can help with computing the required sieve size.
-Sieve the three numbers less than 5 billion and 31 for their prime status:
+Sieve the three numbers less than 5000000031 for their prime status:
 ```rust
 use const_primes::isqrt;
 const N: usize = 3;